richtabor/theme-docs/ava/readme.md

 ## Social Menu
 The social icons added to your menu will automatically populate in the site footer.
 To add the icons, simply create a custom link to the social media location and Ava will do the rest.

-To also display the inputted social icons in the sidebar, simply check the Navigational Social Icons checkbox within the Customizer \> Settings \> Headersection.
+To also display the inputted social icons in the sidebar, simply check the Navigational Social Icons checkbox within the Customizer \> Settings \> Header section.